 Why is this increase necessary?

-We know this news may be disconcerting, [especially considering increases implemented in prior years]; however, it is necessary to ensure policies are appropriately priced to meet our commitments to our policyholders.
-We continue to see pricing trends emerging differently than expected – people are living longer, filing more claims, and staying on claim longer than initially anticipated.
+We know this news may be disconcerting, [especially considering increases implemented in prior years]; however, accurate prices allow us to meet our commitments to our policyholders.
+We continue to see claims costs higher than expected – people are living longer, filing more claims, and staying on claim longer than initially anticipated.

-If these trends continue in the same direction, additional premium increases may be necessary.
+If these trends continue, additional premium increases may be necessary.
+Your policy is “Guaranteed Renewable.”
+“Guaranteed renewable” does not mean that premiums are guaranteed to remain the same indefinitely.
+“Guaranteed renewable” means that the policy will not be canceled (except if you do not pay or commit fraud.)

+In accordance with the terms of your policy, we reserve the right to change premiums and it is [possible<or>likely] that your premium will increase again in the future. [<if future increases planned>We plan to request [at least [150%] in] additional premium increases over the next [6-8] years.]

 Understanding your LTC policy